Welcome to my practice

 Thank you for visiting my website to learn more about my practice.

-My clinical work includes providing psychotherapy for adolescents, adults, couples, and families.
+My clinical work includes providing psychotherapy for adults.
+(Note: Due to my current clinical schedule, I am not currently working with adolescents or couples.)
 The focus of all my therapeutic work is based in relationships - with others as well as with one’s self.
+We are social beings, and the health of our relationships is directly correlated with our well-being.
 To serve my clients best, I utilize an evidence-based framework, incorporating best practices with clinical experience and expertise.
 I tailor our time together to your needs.

 As an educator and keynote speaker, I present locally and nationally at conferences, giving presentations to educators, students, and parents on adolescents and related topics.
 Past topics have included Mental Health in Teens, Teaching in the 21st Century Digital Age, Parenting in the Digital Age, Neuroscience & The Teen Brain, Best Practices in Teaching.

-My work with adult individuals includes work with both men and women on a wide variety of challenges including anxiety and depression.
+My clinical work is primarily with adults at this time, and I treat both men and women on a wide variety of challenges from a relational perspective.
+The most common presentations are anxiety, depression, and trauma related struggles.
 Anxiety takes many forms including Generalized Anxiety, Panic Disorder, and Obsessive-Compulsive Disorder.
 Depression sometimes presents with anxiety and may take the form of Major Depression, Bipolar Depression, or Dysthymia.
 Trauma, past and present, as well as PTSD are challenges we can face together.
 Personality and relationship difficulties are areas of specialty, as are grief and loss.